ruthpohrp/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
+The proposed undo/redo mechanism is facilitated by `VersionedSchedule`.
+It extends `Schedule` with an undo/redo history, stored internally as an `scheduleStateList` and `currentStatePointer`.
 Additionally, it implements the following operations:

-* `VersionedAddressBook#commit()` — Saves the current address book state in its history.
+* `VersionedSchedule#commit()` — Saves the current schedule state in its history.
-* `VersionedAddressBook#undo()` — Restores the previous address book state from its history.
+* `VersionedSchedule#undo()` — Restores the previous schedule state from its history.
-* `VersionedAddressBook#redo()` — Restores a previously undone address book state from its history.
+* `VersionedSchedule#redo()` — Restores a previously undone schedule state from its history.

-These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.
+These operations are exposed in the `Model` interface as `Model#commitSchedule()`, `Model#undoSchedule()` and `Model#redoSchedule()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+The `VersionedSchedule` will be initialized with the initial schedule state, and the `currentStatePointer` pointing to that single schedule state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th event in the address book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `delete 5` command to delete the 5th event in the schedule.
+The `delete` command calls `Model#commitSchedule()`, causing the modified state of the schedule after the `delete 5` command executes to be saved in the `scheduleStateList`, and the `currentStatePointer` is shifted to the newly inserted schedule state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
 The user executes `add n/David …​` to add a new event.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.
+The `add` command also calls `Model#commitSchedule()`, causing another modified schedule state to be saved into the `scheduleStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the address book state will not be saved into the `addressBookStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitSchedule()`, so the schedule state will not be saved into the `scheduleStateList`.

 </div>

 Step 4.
 The user now decides that adding the event was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The `undo` command will call `Model#undoSchedule()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous schedule state, and restores the schedule to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial Schedule state, then there are no previous Schedule states to restore.
+The `undo` command uses `Model#canUndoSchedule()` to check if this is the case.
 If so, it will return an error to the user rather
 than attempting to perform the undo.

 </div>